SACRED MOUNTAIN RETREAT 2019

 Nourishing Life and Studying Classical Chinese Medicine

 Study at Puzhao Buddhist Temple at Mt.
-Qingcheng, near Chengdu
+Qingcheng, near Chengdu (Sichuan province)

 Traditional culture, in the quantum age, is being rediscovered as an immensely rich fountain of personal and scientific inspiration.
 China is one of the world’s great quarries of traditional knowledge.
 Chinese wisdom, however, is highly personalized and can rarely be found in an institutionalized setting.
 It is still primarily through oral transmission that the gnostic arts and sciences of China are passed on.

 Prof. Heiner Fruehauf designed the Sacred Mountain Retreat Program in 1994 to facilitate a direct contact to this source, and has been bringing motivated groups for travel and study to China ever since.
 Because of the drastic environmental and socioeconomic changes that have taken place in China during the last decade, there have only been a few of these unique journeys in recent summers.

 The Sacred Mountain Retreat program has purposefully been designed around the sacred mountains of China.
 Due to the protected setting of these sites, many traditional arts have survived more unscathed here than anywhere else in China.
 In particular, Sichuan province in southwest China is recognized as one of the ancient cradles of Chinese medical culture, where tribal shamanism evolved into the complex system of Daoist hermit practice.
 Laozi is said to have spent the last years of his life there, and Zhang Daoling, the founder of Daoism as a monastic form of practice, lived on several of its revered peaks.

-- The transmission of the Eighteen Movements of the Jinjing School (Jinjing Shiba Shi), one of the esoteric long forms of classical Jinjing Qigong that has rarely been taught before in a public setting.
-The Fourteen Movements of the Jinjing School (Jinjing Shisi Shi) blend the effervescent spirit and the animated movements of the Shaolin “Transform Every Fiber in Your Body Classic” (Yijin jing) with the age-old art of life-spring renewal known as Daoist inner alchemy.
-In the evenings, Heiner will lead meditation and chanting sessions drawn from a variety of classical traditions.
+- The transmission of the Eighteen Movements of the Jinjing School (Jinjing Shiba Shi), one of the esoteric long forms of classical Jinjing Qigong that has rarely been taught in a public setting.
+This form blends the effervescent spirit and the animated movements of the Shaolin “Transform Every Fiber in Your Body Classic” (Yijin jing) with the age-old art of life-spring renewal known as Daoist inner alchemy.
+In the evenings, Heiner will lead meditation and chanting sessions drawn from a variety of traditional cultivation systems.